amplience/dc-integration-stylitics/README.md

 - `fromContentItem`: Convert from a content item containing Stylitics widget configuration into arguments you can provide to create the widget.
 - `createWidget`: Create a stylitics widget with a given set of arguments, including view type and account.
 Automatically loads necessary scripts for the view type asynchronously, and keeps them loaded for future requests.

+## Dependency versions

+This demo appliction was developed and tested with:

+- Node version 18.x
+- NPM version 9.x

 ## Usage

 Install the package from NPM: